Borsalino: Borsalino and art

 The relationship between Borsalino and the art world has ancient origins.
 Since the birth of advertising in Italy, at the turn of the late nineteenth and early twentieth century, Borsalino has entrusted the realization of its posters to the most important artists of the time.
 This privileged relationship with art has been confirmed over time and has led the company to collaborate with Cesare Simonetti, Giorgio Muggiani, Giovanni Dradi, Franz Laskoff, Marcello Dudovich, winner in 1910 of a competition organized by Borsalino to publicize the Zenit hat, Giuseppe Minonzio, Gino Boccasile, Luigi Bompard, Jeanne Grignani, Luigi Veronesi, Max Huber and Armando Testa.
-Today the antique Borsalino advertising posters are collector items that have been beaten in the most important auction houses in the world.
+Today, the antique Borsalino advertising posters are collector items.

 Borsalino and theatre

-In Arthur Miller's play The Price, character Solomon regrets that his hat is not a Borsalino, in spite of looking so.
+In Arthur Miller's play The Price, character Solomon mentions regretting that his hat is not a Borsalino, in spite of looking so.

-Borsalino and cinema
+Borsalino and cinema and television

 Borsalino has a long-running and special bond with the film industry.
-One picture stands out above all: Humphrey Bogart and Ingrid Bergman in the unforgettable final scene of Casablanca.
+Humphrey Bogart and Ingrid Bergman in the final scene of Casablanca tends to stand out as the most popular in which a Borsalino hat makes an appearance.
 The relationship with the cinema was destined to last: in addition to Bogart and Bergman in Casablanca, Marcello Mastroianni in 8 ½ and Jean Paul Belmondo in Breathless both wore a Borsalino.

-Above all, the Alessandria factory granted the use of its name to two cult films of the 1970s: Borsalino and Borsalino & Co..
+The Alessandria factory granted the use of its name to two cult films of the 1970s: Borsalino and Borsalino & Co..
 The idea was Alain Delon's, and Borsalino accepted on the condition that the company logo would appear on the posters.
 The Italian company was the first luxury brand to give its name to two films.

-Even Robert De Niro in Once Upon a Time in America (1984) wears Borsalino hats.
+Robert De Niro in Once Upon a Time in America (1984) wore Borsalino hats.

+In the 2010 TV series The Trip to Italy, in episode 6, located in Capri, Steve Coogan says that he is wearing a Borsalino hat, and Al Capone "used to wear one of these".

 In 2011, the Triennale Design Museum in Milan hosted an exhibition entitled "Il cinema con il cappello.
 Borsalino e altre storie".

 The actor Toni Servillo wears a Borsalino in the film The Great Beauty, which won Best Foreign Language Film at the 86th Academy Awards.

-In 2018, Borsalino celebrates its deep and lasting relationship with the world of cinema by introducing The Bogart by Borsalino, a special collection dedicated to Humphrey Bogart, the great Hollywood actor.
-The hats collection is created in collaboration with Humphrey Bogart Estate.
+In 2018, Borsalino celebrated its deep and lasting relationship with the world of cinema by introducing The Bogart by Borsalino, a special collection dedicated to Humphrey Bogart, the great Hollywood actor.
+The hats collection was created in collaboration with Humphrey Bogart Estate.